 Several global commitments have helped to define the road safety response and provided a framework for evidence-based action.

-The Global Status Report on Road Safety, which will be published by the World Health Organization (WHO) periodically throughout the Decade’s duration, is the official monitoring tool to assess progress toward the pillar goals.
-You can find the report on the WHO website here: http://www.who.int/violence_injury_prevention/road_safety_status/2015/en/
+The Global Status Report on Road Safety is published by the World Health Organization (WHO) periodically throughout the Decade’s duration and is the official monitoring tool to assess progress toward the pillar goals.

 In 2015, UN Member States adopted the post-2015 sustainable development agenda incorporating 17 targets as a road map to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate change, environmental degradation, peace and justice.
 The 17 Goals are all interconnected, and in order to leave no one behind, it is important that we achieve them all by 2030.